 - Help families be smarter media consumers, and wiser in their content selections.

 Our goals are to stimulate the national conversation around the ways families use digital media together; inform policy on digital equity, family engagement, healthy development and education reform; inform design of media and media-based interventions and curricula; and to create resources for parents and educators to increase the amount/quality of interactions around media.
+Children and Families in the Digital Age, published by Routledge in November 2017, features in-depth analyses of the findings of the FAM team.

 The FAM Project is comprised of a series of studies, including: